What is Nama Shoyu? What does Nama Shoyu mean?

 What Are Some Alternatives to Nama Shoyu?

-Not eating a fully raw vegan diet?
+Not eating a fully raw vegan diet and looking for a substitute for nama shoyu?
 Nama Shoyu is also similar in taste and function to:

 How to Use Nama Shoyu When Preparing Raw Vegan Meals